leowill01/PROJ_vc--template--scholarly-quarto-markdown/DOC--template--academic-quarto-markdown/template--academic-quarto-markdown.md

-## HIDE CONTENT FROM ANY OUTPUT FORMAT
+## HIDE CONTENT FROM ALL OUTPUT FORMAT

 Use the following div to add markdown info during editing but that will not appear when rendering to any format: